SuffolkEcon/SuffolkEcon/README.md

 ## Contributing

 This package is very much a work in progress, so contributions and bug reports are welcome.
-Drop us a line at ldegeest [at] suffolk [dot] edu.
+Drop us a line at ldegeest [at] suffolk [dot] edu, or report a bug on [GitHub](https://github.com/SuffolkEcon/SuffolkEcon/issues).

 ## Acknowledgements